Installing a standalone JMS

-If you chose to immediately go to the deployment's configuration
+If you choose to immediately go to the deployment's configuration

-screen, click the tabs to set additional configuration settings for
+screen, select the pages to set additional configuration settings for

 the module.
-If you chose to change this information later, you are
+If you choose to change this information later, you return

-returned to the Deployments table, which now includes your
+to the Deployments table, which now includes your newly

 To activate these changes, in the Change Center of the Administration Console, click Activate Changes.
 Not all changes take effect immediately—some require a restart (see Use the Change Center).